Journalist and author of The Art of Noticing

 In Walker’s perceptive talks, he draws on the themes from his book to share tips, rituals, and suggestions for perfecting the art of noticing and building mindfulness.
 Through compelling examples of creative projects that were sparked by noticing a previously overlooked detail, he shows the payoffs of paying attention.

-Walker is a journalist and educator who writes about design, technology, business, and the arts.
-His column, “The Workologist,” appeared in the Sunday Business section of The New York Times from 2013 through 2018.
-He now writes the “Human Resource” column for Lifehacker.
-He has contributed to a wide range of publications, including: The New York Times, The New York Times Magazine, The Atlantic, NewYorker.com, The Boston Globe, Design Observer, and Bloomberg Businessweek.
-His previous books include Significant Objects: 100 Extraordinary Stories about Ordinary Things (coauthored with Joshua Glenn), Buying In, and Letters from New Orleans.
-He is currently on the faculty of the Products of Design MFA program at the School of Visual Arts.
+Walker is an author, journalist and educator.
+He is currently a senior writer and columnist for Marker, a new business publication from Medium, covering design, technology, marketing, and culture.
+A longtime contributor to The New York Times, he wrote “The Workologist,” for the Sunday Business section from 2013 through 2018; his “Consumed” column appeared in The New York Times Magazine from 2004 to 2011.
+He has also contributed to a wide range of other publications, including The Atlantic, NewYorker.com, The Boston Globe, Design Observer, and Bloomberg Businessweek.
+His previous books are Significant Objects: 100 Extraordinary Stories about Ordinary Things (co-edited with Joshua Glenn), Buying In: The Secret Dialogue Between What We Buy and Who We Are, and Letters from New Orleans.
+He serves on the faculty of the Products of Design MFA program at the School of Visual Arts.
 He lives in New Orleans.

 Visit Rob Walker’s Company Reads page to learn how he can teach your team engaging practices to encourage mindfulness and inspire creativity.